Topological analysis and experimental control of transformations of domain walls in magnetic cylindrical nanowires

-which gives $w_{surf}=+1$ for the vortex type configuration and $w_{surf}=-1$ for the antivortex type configuration.
-By definition these values do not take into account vortex(antivortex) polarities $p$ with respect to the external normal which are related to the distribution of magnetic charges at the wire surface.
-Thus it is more relevant to analyze the following quantity $w_{surf}\cdot p$.
+this gives $w_\mathrm{surf}=+1$ for the vortex type configuration and $w_{surf}=-1$ for the antivortex type configuration.
+By definition for an XY model these values do not take into account the vortex (antivortex) polarities $p$ of the full micromagnetic textures with respect to the external normal, which are related to the distribution of magnetic charges at the wire surface.
+Therefore, one needs to consider the quantity $w_\mathrm{surf}\cdot p$ to fully link surface and volume topological charges describing the $d’=2$ texture.